Threespot/tolaria/README.md

 - Easily overridable on a case-by-case basis.
 - Designed for use on Heroku, in containers, and on websites with TLS.
 - Modest dependencies.
+- Compatible with Rails 5 and Rails 4.2.

 ### Browser Support